airbnb/chancery/README.md

 3. Chancery asks Github for the tarball corresponding to the commit ID provided indicated in the Github callback, not the reference name.

+4. A trivial security mechanism is offered.
+If `uriChallenge` is configured, incoming queries will be rejected unless they their `challenge` parameter matches.

 ## Set it up (one-time operation)

 ### Prepare credentials